kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Heroku/Quora_insincere_questions_classification/README.md

-Quora insincere questions classification ML Deployment via: Flask (web application) & Heroku (url address management)
+# Quora insincere questions classification

-- This is the results obtained following these tutorials.
+- This ML project shows how to deploy your ML model using Flask and Heroku.
+Flask is used to build a web application  and Heroku is used to create an url address accessible to everyone.
+***

+# References
 - Link to article: https://towardsdatascience.com/model-deployment-using-flask-c5dcbb6499c9
 - Link to youtube video: https://www.youtube.com/watch?v=mrExsjcvF4o
 - Heroku web address: https://sincere-quote-question.herokuapp.com/
+***